lightchpa/MongoDBPortable/README.md

 GNU General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
-1

-Package icons are based on Leaf_Diagram_1.png ?by Guillaume Bokiau and are under the Creative Commons Attribution-Share Alike 3.0 Unported licence
+Package icons are based on Leaf_Diagram_1.png by Guillaume Bokiau and are under the Creative Commons Attribution-Share Alike 3.0 Unported licence

 This is a PortableApps version of MongoDB 3.2.1 Windows 64-bit 2008 R2+

-Database files are saved in MongoDBPortable\Data\db directory by default laucher settings.
+Database files are saved in MongoDBPortable\Data\db directory by default launcher settings.

 In order to changes theses settings, edit MongoDBPortable\App\AppInfo\Launcher\MongoDBPortable.ini